 - 1980 - Early Community Policing Principles and Technology Focus at SPD.

 - 1981 - Stockton Crime Stoppers: First Tip-Reward Program in California

 - 1997 - First West Coast Department to implement a Ceasefire Program.

 - 2012 - First Real-Time-Policing on West Coast and one of the first with "Smarter Policing."

 - 2013 - One of the first Neighborhood Betterment Teams.

-- 2015 - Stockton: The only city in the Western United States for National Initiative on Truth and Justice.
+- 2015 - Stockton: The only city in the Western United States for the National Initiative for Building Community Trust and Justice.